Error message title

 Landscape and Visual Amenity

-As part of our development process, we will be engaging experts to design realistic impressions of what the completed project will look like in order to assess and minimise the impact the project will have on the surrounding area.
+As part of our development process, we have engaged experts to design realistic impressions of what the completed project will look like in order to assess and minimise the impact the project will have on the surrounding area.
 Where the impacts are considered significant, suitable mitigation measures will be implemented.

 Like any major development project, large equipment will be required for use in the project.
 Construction equipment and wind turbines have the potential to generate noise not typically experienced in the region.
 We will be conducting detailed sound monitoring in order to understand the current levels of noise in the area and determine ways of limiting resultant noise, both from construction activities and operational turbines.